No amount of crisis management will prevent the Food Network from giving Deen the boot for the personal reputation crisis she experienced.

 Jaw-dropping, to say the least.
 The deposition transcript is available all over the web, and in it, you can see Deen digging herself a deeper hole with every response.
 From defending her brother for showing porn to employees to repeated statements that dropping N-bombs all over the workplace is fine, as long as they’re used in a joke, Deen made sure there was no wiggle room when it came to explaining her views to the public, and her employers.

 The lesson here?
 Well, first off, if you still harbor racist or bigoted notions, you’d damn sure better keep them away from your professional life – while remembering that, these days, it’s pretty hard to keep even your private life private.

 Second, if you have done something in your past that you know is going to look bad, don’t try to defend it, and act apologetically if you must discuss the issue.
 Had Deen said in the deposition, “Yes, I did say those things, but I now realize they were inappropriate and hurtful,” she may still have a job.

 At this point, no amount of crisis management (and she’s sure trying, with a YouTube apology already out and a second try at making her Today show appearance scheduled) will disguise the fact that Deen was utterly unconcerned about the way her actions impacted her personal reputation crisis, the others and unashamed of the outrageously racist and inappropriate behavior that went on at her restaurants until it cost her a job.
-Deen still has legions of loyal fans that will spend on her various retail products, but she’ll have to leave the TV chef gig to her sons because no exec in their right mind is going to give her another show.
+Deen still has legions of loyal fans who will spend on her various retail products, but she’ll have to leave the TV chef gig to her sons because no exec in their right mind is going to give her another show.